Judgement: Preview, release date, trailers and more

 There’s a lot of pressure on SEGA right now as it leaves behind the world of Yakuza and, perhaps more importantly, it’s hero: Kazuma Kiryu.
 Having helmed the series for almost two decades, he’s become an iconic face of heroism for fans who are understandably hesitant of his departure.
 Yakuza has been confirmed to continue, but for now, it’s time for something new.

-While not a Yakuza title, Judgement thrusts us into not only the same universe, but the same town we’ve explored many times before.
+While not a Yakuza title, Judgment thrusts us into not only the same universe, but the same town we’ve explored many times before.
 The neon-lit streets of Kamurocho emit an atmosphere I’m all too familiar with.
-And yet, my time with Judgement thus far teases an adventure which is anything but.
+And yet, my time with Judgment thus far teases an adventure which is anything but.

 A woman dear to Yagami has been brutally murdered.
 With her house burnt down, all evidence is now nothing but ashes.
 The perpetrator is in sight, and having believed him innocent in the past, our hero is left disgraced and out on the streets.
 This sets up a narrative where Yagami must prove his worth to the friends who’ve now left him behind, even if it means delving into the criminal underworld he once fought against.